simeonkerkola/noodle-blog-ui/README.md

 **Installation:**
-Just copy html from /public folder and Sass from /sass folder
+Just copy html from /public folder and Scss from /scss folder